| A play about the Woodstock generation in two acts.

 idealism of what has since become known as the "Woodstock" generation.
 It is against the colorful backdrop of those unique

+times that We Were Stardust is set.
 Written for high school and community groups, We Were

 Stardust is the story of four friends making their way through college during the late sixties and early seventies.
 Told